 What is homoiconicity then?
 Typical definitions state that it is simply “code as data”, will point to a relationship between a program’s structure and syntax or note that the program source is expressed in a primitive data-type of the language.
 In the below, we will show that none of these definitions make much sense.

 Before that, however, we’ll return to the original definition, to ensure we have at least some sensible frame of reference for the rest of the article.
 This is also the definition we’ll return to in the final section, when we put it to the test by examining the canonical example of homoiconicity.

-The term homoiconic was first coined in the article TRAC, A Text-Handling Language by Calvin Mooers and L. Peter Deutsch.1 In the original article, the meaning of homoiconicity seems to be spelled out quite clearly.
+The term homoiconic was first coined by Calvin Mooers in the article TRAC, A Text-Handling Language (L. Peter Deutsch was the other author of that article, but he has made it clear to me that Mooers was the originator of the term and Deutsch’s contribution was only on the technical side).1 In the original article, the meaning of homoiconicity seems to be spelled out quite clearly.
 The article opens by stating that the TRAC language is homoiconic, although without yet using that term explicitly:

 The external and internal forms of the TRAC language are the same.

 Before introducing the term itself, the importance of a single representation for viewing and manipulation by the user and interpretation by the computer is repeated no less than 5 times; numbered here in square brackets for clarity: